Rwanda and Burundi is Undervalued Among East African Coffee Sources

 Comparing Central America Coffee to East African Coffee … is that Fair?

-Why is Costa Rica coffee so known, so popular?
+Why is Costa Rica coffee so well-known and so popular?
 Why is Kenya and Tanzania so established among African coffees?
 Colombia, etc?
 It’s because these origins were stable enough to deliver, to market their coffees to roasters, to supply coffee each season.
 At the same time, why is El Salvador so poorly known, and always trying to play catch up to Costa Rica?
 And what about Rwanda and Burundi compared to Tanzania and Kenya?
 Part of the reason seems to be political stability that allowed economic stability.

 I have also found people bond with places they have visited, or to an origin where family and friends have gone and brought back coffee… some personal connection.
 It’s more likely that an American might have visited Costa Rica in the 80s than, say Burundi!
 The only people I have known from the US in Burundi before the 2000s are missionaries, NGO workers and other politicos.